 Japan Rail Pass

-It is a special railway pass only for foreing tourists, sold by JR (Japan Railways), that must necessarily be purchased outside Japan
+It is a special railway pass issued only to foreing tourists, sold by JR (Japan Railways), the main railway company in the country.

 Where to buy the Japan Rail Pass

-You can find authorized agencies selling the Japan Rail Pass almost in every country in the world.
+There are authorized agencies selling the Japan Rail Pass in almost country in the world.

 to check the full list.